ekr/base-drafts/draft-ietf-quic-transport.md

 Packet numbers are divided into 3 spaces in QUIC:

 - Initial space: All Initial packets {{packet-initial}} are in this space.
-- Handshake space: All handshake packets {{packet-handshake}} are in this space.
+- Handshake space: All Handshake packets {{packet-handshake}} are in this space.
 - Application data space: All 0-RTT and 1-RTT encrypted packets
   {{packet-protected}} are in this space.